Rules and Regulations for Dam Safety (250-RICR-130-05-1)

 j.
 Amount (estimated vertical, horizontal and areal) and schedule of reservoir drawdown and schedule of reservoir recovery.

 k.
 If a temporary water by-pass or diversion is proposed, the dam owner shall provide plans, details and calculations for such by-pass or diversion.
-The design of the by-pass or diversion shall be capable of accommodating peak flows from a minimum of 95% of all storm events that may be expected to occur within the proposed construction period and contain a contingency provision to safely accommodate a 100-year, 24 hour duration Type III storm event.
+The design of the by-pass or diversion shall be capable of accommodating peak flows from a minimum of ninety-five percent (95%) of all storm events that may be expected to occur within the proposed construction period and contain a contingency provision to safely accommodate a one hundred (100) year, twenty-four (24) hour duration Type III storm event.
 The design of the by-pass or diversion shall be capable of accommodating, at a minimum, peak flows in accordance with the following table.

 Required Design Storm